 - Advise patients that morphine sulfate is a potential drug of abuse.
 They must protect it from theft.
 It should never be given to anyone other than the individual for whom it was prescribed.

 - Instruct patients to keep morphine sulfate in a secure place out of the reach of children.
 When morphine sulfate is no longer needed, the unused oral solution should be destroyed by flushing down the toilet.

 - Advise patients taking morphine sulfate of the potential for severe constipation; appropriate laxatives and/or stool softeners as well as other appropriate treatments should be initiated from the onset of opioid therapy.

 - Advise patients of the most common adverse events that may occur while taking morphine sulfate: constipation, nausea, somnolence, lightheadedness, dizziness, sedation, vomiting, and sweating.

 LI878 Rev. 07/15

 Read the Medication Guide that comes with Morphine Sulfate Oral Solution before you start taking it and each time you get a new prescription.
 There may be new information.
 This Medication Guide does not take the place of talking with your healthcare provider about your medical condition or your treatment.

 - Take Morphine Sulfate Oral Solution exactly as prescribed by your healthcare provider.
 If you take the wrong dose or strength of Morphine Sulfate Oral Solution, you could overdose and die.

-- It is especially important when you take Morphine Sulfate Oral Solution that you know exactly what dose and strength to take, and the right way to measure your medicine.
-Your healthcare provider or pharmacist should show you the right way to measure your medicine.
+- It is especially important when you take Morphine Sulfate Oral Solution that you know exactly what dose and strength to take.

 - The oral solution comes in several different doses (amount of medicine per mL) and strengths (number of mgs).